 Hedgehogs are considered either omnivores or insectivores, depending on the source referenced.
 If you look at the actual diet of a hedgehog you'll see that the omnivore description is probably a more accurate one since hedgehogs in the wild will eat a variety of foods, not just insects.
 Different species of hedgehogs will have slightly varied diets depending on the part of the world they are from, but most pet hedgehogs are African Pygmy hedgehogs so being a hybrid, their diet isn't the same as a wild hedgehog.

 Hedgehogs have the unique ability to digest chitin from insects.
 Chitin is found in the hard exoskeleton of insects and is primarily a protein source but also provides some fiber.
 Chitin is a necessary component to a hedgehog's diet but it isn't the only thing a hedgehog needs from its food, so various items should be fed in addition to insects.

-- Crickets - Also available live or freeze-dried, crickets provide chitin as well as mental stimulation for a hedgehog.
-As with other insects, gut-loading should be done prior to feeding crickets to your hedgehog to ensure they are loaded with nutrition.
+- Crickets: Also available live or freeze-dried, crickets provide chitin as well as mental stimulation for a hedgehog.
+As with other insects, gut-loading should be done before feeding crickets to your hedgehog to ensure they are loaded with nutrition.

 How Much and When to Feed Your Hedgehog